Hanmudo/archunit-workshop/slides/index.md

 > This can be a simple dependency, a design pattern or anti-pattern.

-> Same as JUnit, but for architecture
+> Unit testing but for architecture

 ---